DICE: Data-Efficient Clinical Event Extraction with Generative Models: The Event Extraction Model

 \subsection{Training and Inference}

+\mypar{Schedule sampling.} To gently bridge the discrepancy between gold and predicted upstream results (ED results passed to EAE, trigger/argument MI results passed to ED/EAE), we adopt the scheduled sampling technique to perform curriculum learning \cite{bengio2015scheduled}.
+We force the downstream model to deal with imperfect upstream results gradually by decaying the upstream results from the gold ones to the predicted ones linearly.
+We perform the decay at the beginning of each epoch.

-\mypar{Training.} We provide ground-truth upstream data points (\ie mention markers for ED and EAE, event triggers and types for EAE) when separately training the ED, EAE, and MI modules and use the standard teacher forcing cross-entropy text generation loss to train the model.
-In the complete design, we first train standalone trigger and argument MI modules to provide mention markers for the ED and EAE modules.\footnote{We use standalone MI modules to create marker, instead of using the jointly trained ones because it yields a better performance.} We then train ED and EAE modules with an auxiliary trigger and argument MI modules with ground-truth mention markers respectively.
+\mypar{Training.} We first train standalone trigger and argument MI modules to provide mention candidates.
+We then train ED+MI joint model and EAE+MI joint model with auxiliary trigger and argument MI modules respectively.
+We also add markers around trigger/argument mention candidates.
+For efficient training, the model uses downsampled negative instances (\ie instances with mismatched trigger/argument and event type/argument role).

-\mypar{Inference.} We use the trigger and argument mention markers produced by the standalone MI modules in the downstream ED and EAE modules.
-The predicted event triggers and their types output by the ED module are provided as input to the EAE module in a pipeline fashion.
+\mypar{Inference.} We use the trigger and argument mention markers produced by the standalone trigger and argument MI modules in the downstream ED+MI and EAE+MI joint models.
+The event triggers and their types predicted by the ED+MI joint model are provided as input to the EAE+MI joint model in a pipeline fashion.